krischer/libmseed3_obspy_plugin/README.md

 * Hook into `ms_log()` so that diagnostic messages, warnings and exceptions are raised from Python and thus can caught and handled.
 Similar to what ObsPy is currently doing for `libmseed` 2.
-* No way to read/write any of the extra header fields yet.
 * More flexible way to set the sample rate and timing tolerances.

 ## Usage